 One day while I was standing at my Schmidt’s booth at a market, the owner of a local mom-and-pop shop approached me and said, “We have people coming into our store asking for a local product called Schmidt’s.
 Is that you?
 Do you have a line sheet?”
 I didn’t have any idea what a line sheet was, but it was exciting to hear that people were looking for my product, and if this shop owner was proposing some sort of partnership, I wanted in.
 “You know, I don’t have one here today, but if you give me your contact information I can follow up by email,” I said.

-Later, when I Googled “line sheet,” I realized it was simply an information sheet (also known as a wholesale sheet) listing my products and their wholesale prices, so that retailers could learn about them and consider stocking them in their stores.
+Later, when I googled “line sheet,” I realized it was simply an information sheet (also known as a wholesale sheet) listing my products and their wholesale prices, so that retailers could learn about them and consider stocking them in their stores.
 The other local shops had never asked for it because they sold Schmidt’s on consignment.
-Once I started realizing there was another way, I began phasing out the consignment method.
-It had been a great entry point, but the method was much more convenient for the store than for me.
-Smaller shops didn’t have the money to pay for my product up front, and didn’t want to take the risk of paying for it and stocking it, only to have it sit on shelves without selling.
+Once I started realizing there was another way, I began phasing out the consignment model.
+It had been a great entry point, but it was much more convenient for the store than for me.
+Smaller shops didn’t have the money to pay for my product up front and didn’t want to take the risk of paying for it and stocking it, only to have it sit on shelves without selling.
 But for me, it was a pain to keep track of the inventory floating around out there and then just waiting for the money to come in.
 As my confidence and know-how grew, I recognized how much easier it was to do wholesale.

-First, however, I needed to create this line sheet--and to sell Schmidt’s in this way, I’d also need barcodes.
-Back to Google I went, where I found out barcodes were pretty expensive.
-But there was a workaround: instead of buying new barcodes (through a global system called GS1) I could buy “recycled” ones that had previously been used by other products but were retired, and these were much cheaper.
-Obtaining GS1 barcodes required filling out a form and paying an initial setup fee of $250, plus the cost of the barcodes, then waiting.
-But the recycled ones were only $35 a pop and I could get them instantly.
-The only catch to buying the recycled codes was that they would not qualify in large chain stores like Target.
-Ha, that’s no problem, I thought, and bought the recycled, cheaper barcodes without a second thought.
+First, however, I needed to create this line sheet, and in order to sell Schmidt’s in this way, I’d also need barcodes (also known as universal product code, or UPC).
+Back to Google I went, where I found out that barcodes were pretty expensive.
+They had to be obtained through a global system called GS1, which required filling out a form and paying an initial setup fee of $250, plus the cost of the barcodes, and then waiting.
+But there was a workaround: instead of buying new barcodes, I could buy “recycled” ones that had previously been used by products that had since been retired, and these were much cheaper.
+The recycled ones were only thirty-five dollars a pop, and I could get them instantly.
+The only catch to buying the recycled codes was that they couldn’t be used for products placed in large chain stores like Target.
+Ha, that’s no problem, I said to myself, and bought the recycled, cheaper barcodes without a second thought.